AlchemyCMS/alchemy_cms/README.md

         rails _2.3.10_ -d mysql -m path/to/template/install_alchemy.rb YOUR_APP_NAME

-into your terminal and follow the instructions displayed after the templates executes.
+After creation of the new project, follow the instructions displayed in the console.

 If you want to install Alchemy inside an existing Rails project, then follow these steps:
 -----------------------------------------------------------------------------------------